jcarlosrc/arrgf/Readme.md

 ```
 sh test.sh
 ```
-This will create build and test-output directories to compile and test the program.
+This will create `build/` and `test-output/` directories to compile and test the program respectively.

 **Compilation only:**
 ```